What’s New for US Wetlands after the Continuous Surface Connection Clarification & Proposed Rule Updates?

 This means that wetlands that are cut off from WOTUS bodies by uplands, berms, dikes, or other barriers are not covered under Clean Water Act jurisdiction.
 Additionally, the 2025 memorandum rescinded the Sackett v.
 EPA ruling’s identification of discrete features—including indirect connections like ditches or pipes—to constitute a jurisdictional wetland under continuous surface connection definitions.

-Next Steps for Wetland Permitting and Clean Water Act Compliance
+2026 Updates: What’s Next for Wetland Permitting & Clean Water Act Compliance

-In light of this clarification, environmental field experts and developers should consider the following actions moving forward:
+While environmental field experts and developers wait for a decision on the Proposed Rule, they can consider the following moving forward:

-Re-evaluate wetland permitting requirements and expect that USACE and EPA field partners will align with the continuous surface connection guidance now.
+• Re-evaluate wetland permitting requirements and expect that USACE and EPA field partners will align with the continuous surface connection guidance.

 As developers and agencies navigate the changing waters of federal regulations, Kimley-Horn is an experienced and knowledgeable partner to help support your environmental endeavors—from wetlands consulting to permitting, cultural resources management, and beyond.